vitthalyp/AlgOne_Material/M13_Puzzle/README.md

 # M13 Puzzle

+The idea for this came from Dr. Sebastian Egner's JAVA applet mentioned in this [article](http://www.neverendingbooks.org/the-mathieu-groupoid-1)

-Building the puzzle described in Noam Elkies's [paper](https://arxiv.org/pdf/math/0508630.pdf)
+The puzzle is labelled as per the scheme provided in Noam Elkies's [paper](https://arxiv.org/pdf/math/0508630.pdf)

 ## Prototype 1